Hung Hsiu-chu: Legislative Yuan

 Hung entered her first Legislative Election campaign in 1989.
 Her KMT branch director objected to her request, and therefore did not give her time off during the campaign.
 Hung insisted on entering the primary and was only able to participate in the events on weekends as a candidate.
 She had her cousin go to the events on weekdays and hold up her poster whenever her name was called as a silent protest of her helpless absence.
 This was widely reported by the media and Hung won the primary by marginal votes, and thus was nominated by the party.
 Hung said, "My father passed away the moment when I won the primary.
 It seemed that he was waiting for the final confirmation.
 I was whispering in his ear, 'Bless me with the nomination if you want me to embark on my career in this path of politics.'"
 Hung subsequently won the seat in the legislative election and began her career in the Legislative Yuan for eight consecutive terms.

-Hung almost lost her second election term of Legislative Yuan on 19 December 1992 to Zhao Shao-Kang in the same constituency.
+Hung almost lost her second election term of Legislative Yuan on 19 December 1992 to Jaw Shaw-kong in the same constituency.
 Hung had joined in 1989 new secondary political coalition within the KMT, but the coalition parted from KMT to form the New Party in 1993 and Hung decided to stay with the original KMT.

 Hung was elected again in the third election term on 2 December 1995 of the legislative campaign.
-Taipei County was divided into three constituencies during the fourth election term on 5 December 1998 with too many candidates, therefore Hung transferred to the non-partisan division and was elected again.
+Taipei County was divided into three constituencies during the fourth election term on 5 December 1998 with too many candidates, therefore Hung transferred to the party list and was elected again.
 She again beat the People First Party in the fifth election term on 1 December 2001 and won by marginal votes.
 Hung ranked first in polls in the sixth election term on 11 December 2004 and won with the second highest number of votes.

-She was again elected as the non-partisan legislature in the seventh election term on 12 January 2008.
+She was again elected to the Legislative Yuan as a party list member in the seventh election term on 12 January 2008.
 In August 2008, she revealed secret accounts held abroad by former President Chen Shui-bian to the public which infuriated Chen's supporters.
 Hung won the election again in the eighth election term on 14 January 2012.

 Hung has been on the Education and Culture Committee in the Legislative Yuan for many years.
-She worked tirelessly to promote legislation for educational reform, dropout students, teachers benefits, medical and pharmaceutical regulations and universal healthcare system.
-The number of female legislators were still scarce in 1992 and Hung was named several times in different organizations as top legislator for her overall excellent professional performance.

-Kuomintang

-2007 KMT chairmanship election
+2007 Kuomintang chairmanship election

 On 27 April 2007, Hung joined the KMT chairmanship election, going against former acting KMT Chairman Wu Po-hsiung.
 She eventually lost to Wu with 13.0% of the votes to Wu's 87.0%.